VishalDeoPrasad/Data-Scientist-Intern/README.md

    + example 2: total population of india just an estimate. becz counting all people is very difficult

+### Population
+   - collection of data
+   - example- age of all the indian citizen

 ### sampling
+- what is good sample?
+   + low bias, random, varity.
+-
+- subset of population, which represent the entire population.
 - if you don't have enough money to collect the data we do sampling.
 - we randomly collecting the data.
 - it is not possible to collect the data of 1.4 billion of data, it is depend upon the budget of the company.